vercel/next.js/examples/with-es6-npm-module-pages/README.md

 module.exports = {
   // You need to define an array of regular expressions here
   transpileModules: [
-    /my-components/
+    /react-button/
   ]
 }
 ```

-Here Next.js will transpile any module matched "my-components" in the path name.
+Here Next.js will transpile any module matches "react-button" in it's path name.

 ### Note

-We only transpile modules inside the `node_modules` directory only.
+We only transpile modules inside the `node_modules` directory.
 So, `npm link` won't work in this case.